I missed the fried apple pies, the wraps and the fried fish filet.

 9. Angus Third Pounder

 After a franchisee asked for a bigger burger to be put on the menu, McDonald’s introduced the Angus Third Pounder in the US in 2009.
 As well as a generous patty, it had deluxe topping options such as thick slices of bacon, mushrooms and Swiss cheese.
 It was discontinued in 2013, as the toppings were reportedly too expensive.
-Angus burger options are still available in some countries, including Australia; here, the Classic Angus features a beef patty with cheese, tomato, onions, pickles, mustard and mayo.
+Angus burger options are still available in some countries, including Australia's Classic Angus.
+This features a beef patty with cheese, tomato, onions, pickles, mustard and mayo.

 8. Cheddar Melt